 Victim of Financial Fraud?
 Call Now

-Hagop Nalbandian (CRD #: 2921246), a broker registered with Western International Securities, is facing allegations of unsuitable investment recommendations.
-This information is drawn from Hagop Nalbandian’s BrokerCheck record, accessed on April 5, 2023.
+Hagop Nalbandian (CRD #: 2921246), a broker registered with Vanderbilt Securities, allegedly made misleading investment recommendations, according to his BrokerCheck record, accessed on August 2, 2025.
 You can find more information below about Hagop Nalbandian’s alleged conduct as a broker.

 On December 23, 2022, an investor filed a dispute alleging that Hagop Nalbandian recommended unsuitable investments and engaged in negligence.
-This dispute is currently pending.
+The client received a settlement of $150,000.

 On December 29, 2021, an investor named Hagop Nalbandian and other brokers in allegations including recommendations of unsuitable investments, failure to supervise, breach of contract, and violations of Section 10(b) of the Securities Exchange Act of 1934, the California Securities Act, and FINRA Rules 2090 and 2010.